 Source for both quotes: Wikipedia

-Note: check out my full guide to the Church Of The Holy Sepulchre.
+Note: check out my complete guide to the Church Of The Holy Sepulchre.

 Notre Dame Of Jerusalem Center